rails/rails/guides/source/initialization.md

 end
 ```

-The +rbconfig+ file from the Ruby standard library provides us with the +RbConfig+ class which contains detailed information about the Ruby environment, including how Ruby was compiled.
-We can see this in use in +railties/lib/rails/script_rails_loader+.
+The `rbconfig` file from the Ruby standard library provides us with the `RbConfig` class which contains detailed information about the Ruby environment, including how Ruby was compiled.
+We can see this in use in `railties/lib/rails/script_rails_loader`.

 ```ruby
 require 'pathname'